hadley/adv-r/Functions.md

 This will introduce a particularly pernicious bug: 10% of the time, 1 will be added to any numeric operation carried out inside parentheses.
 This is yet another good reason to regularly restart with a clean R session!

 Most of the time changing the behaviour of base functions is a really bad idea, but it can occassionally allow you to do something that would have otherwise been impossible.
-For example, this feature makes it for the `dplyr` package to translate R expressions into SQL expressions.
+For example, this feature makes it possible for the `dplyr` package to translate R expressions into SQL expressions.

 ### Exercises